barryclark/jekyll-now/_posts/2023-07-06-Genetic-Algorithms-Part 2-(Combinatorics).md

 Full code for this blog post is located here: https://github.com/ColeStrickler/DarwinWasWrong.

 ## The Traveling Salesman Problem (TSP)
-"Given a list of cities and the distances between each of them, determine the shortest path that visits each of the cities and then returns to the starting city"
+"Given a list of cities and the distances between each of them, determine the shortest path that visits each of the cities and then returns to the starting city".
+Additionally, assume we can travel as the crow flies

 The TSP has many real world applications.
 Think scheduling, logistics, microchip manufacturing, and even DNA sequencing.
 The genetic algorithm implementation for the TSP is the same as any other, the only major hurdle is devising a suitable genotype to phenotype mapping and then all other considerations will follow relatively easily.